Umersaeed81/Pands-/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_5.md

   </tr>
 </table>

 # Merging Data from Multiple Excel Files into DataFrames by Sheet

-The objective of the code is to merge data from all Excel files in the `D:/merge/` directory.
-It reads each Excel file and combines the data from all sheets into a single DataFrame for each sheet, adding two new columns: one for the sheet name and another for the file name.
-This way, you end up with a consolidated view of the data from multiple Excel files and their sheets.
+In many data analysis tasks, it is common to work with multiple Excel files that contain related data across different sheets.
+This article provides a comprehensive approach to merging data from all Excel files in a specified directory.
+By reading each Excel file and combining the data from all sheets into a single DataFrame, we can easily analyze and visualize the consolidated dataset.
+The method also includes additional columns for the sheet name and file name, allowing for better traceability and understanding of the data sources.

 ![](https://github.com/Umersaeed81/Pands-/blob/main/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_5.png?raw=true)